 With Papertrail, setting up an alert to monitor the amount of 404s returned by your app is easy and convenient.
 One way to do it is to search for “status=404” in the Event Viewer, and then click on the Save Search button.
 This will bring up the Save Search popup, along with the Save & Setup Alert option:

-The following screen will give us the alert delivery options, such as email, Slack message, push notifications, or even publish all matching events as a custom metric for application performance management tools such as AppOptics™.
+The following screen will give us the alert delivery options, such as email, Slack message or push notifications.

 Troubleshoot 500 errors quickly